aptos-labs/aptos-core/developer-docs-site/docs/guides/prover-guides/spec-lang.md

 }
 ```

-#### Isolated Global Invariants
+#### Isolated global invariants

 A global invariant can be marked as `[isolated]` to indicate that it is not relevant for proving
 other properties of the program.
 An isolated global invariant will not be assumed when the related
 global state is read.
-It will only be assumed before the state is updated, to help prove that the
+It will only be assumed before the state is updated to help prove that the
 invariant still holds after the update.
 This feature is for improving performance in situations
-where there are many global invariants but there have no direct influence on verification.
+where there are many global invariants, but they have no direct influence on verification.

-#### Modular Verification and Global Invariants
+#### Modular verification and global invariants

-Certain usage of global invariants leads to verification problems which cannot be checked in a
+Certain usage of global invariants leads to verification problems that cannot be checked in a
 modular fashion.
-"Modular" here means that a module can be verified standalone and proven to be universally correct
-in all usage contexts (if preconditions are met).
+"Modular" here means that a module can be verified standalone and proven to be universally correct in all usage contexts (if preconditions are met).

 A non-modular verification problem may arise if a global invariant refers to state from multiple
 modules.
 Consider a situation where module `M1` uses module `M2`, and `M1` contains the following